 Online child safety

-It is important for children and teenagers to stay safe online, especially as they will be spending more time online than usual, whether that be in the classroom or at home.
+It is important for children and teenagers to stay safe online, whether that be in the classroom or at home.
 Parents and carers may be particularly concerned about the safety of their children online.

-You can find more information about specific harms children may experience online during the coronavirus outbreak including guidance and support to prevent and address these harms.
+You can find more information about specific harms children may experience online including guidance and support to prevent and address these harms.

 If you are worried that someone you know is suicidal, including your child, Samaritans provides advice on how you can support others.